sass/sass/doc-src/SASS_CHANGELOG.md

 * Fix a bug where `@extend` within `@at-root` could crash the compiler.

+* Gracefully handle the inability to change cache files' permissions.

 ## 3.3.8 (20 May 2014)

 * When a use of `@at-root` doesn't add any new rules, it will no longer split